Chart Color Schemes

 The level of residential development activity in St George is very low in comparison to the average area assessed nationally by AreaSearch

-St George had three new dwelling approvals annually from 2016 to 2020, totalling 16 in five years.
-This low development level reflects the rural nature of the area, with housing needs driving development rather than broad market demand.
+St George has seen minimal construction activity with 3 new dwellings approved annually over the past five years (2017-2021), totalling 16.
+This low development level reflects the rural nature of the area, where housing needs drive development rather than market demand.
 The small sample size means individual projects can significantly influence annual growth statistics.

-St George had less construction activity than Rest of Qld and below national averages.
-All recent building activity was detached dwellings, aligning with rural living preferences for space and privacy.
-As of 2020, the estimated population per dwelling approval was 1256 people.
-Population projections show stability or decline in St George, indicating reduced housing demand pressures and benefiting potential buyers.
+St George's construction activity is notably lower than Rest of Qld and national averages.
+All recent building activity consists of detached dwellings, aligning with rural living preferences for space and privacy.
+As of 2021, the estimated population per dwelling approval is 1256 people.
+Population projections indicate stability or decline in St George, suggesting reduced housing demand pressures, benefiting potential buyers.

 With population projections showing stability or decline, St George should see reduced housing demand pressures, benefiting potential buyers.